-Elbow hyperextension injuries can occur when the elbow is forcefully bent in the wrong direction, causing the ligaments to tear or another elbow structural problem.
+These injuries can occur when the elbow is forcefully bent in the wrong direction, causing the ligaments to tear or another elbow structural problem.

-When the elbow is sprained, it usually means the medial collateral (MCL) ligament is damaged.
+This usually means the medial collateral (MCL) ligament is damaged.
 This may be due to sudden impact, such as a sports injury.

-The elbow can become dislocated due to a direct blow or accident, causing the joint to move out of alignment.
+It can become dislocated due to a direct blow or accident, causing the joint to move out of alignment.